Illumina/strelka/docs/userGuide/installation.md

 To help verify a successful installation, Strelka includes several small demo data sets and test scripts.
-After completing the installation steps above, the demo can be run as follows:
+After completing the installation steps above, the somatic demo can be run as follows:

-    bash ${STRELKA_INSTALL_PATH}/bin/runStrelkaWorkflowDemo.bash
+    bash ${STRELKA_INSTALL_PATH}/bin/runStrelkaSomaticWorkflowDemo.bash

-This script creates a `StrelkaDemoAnalysis` directory under the current working directory, runs Strelka on a small demo dataset, and compares the somatic structural variant output to an expected result.
+This script creates a `StrelkaSomaticDemoAnalysis` directory under the current working directory, runs the Strelka somatic worklfow on a small demo dataset, and compares the somatic small variant output to an expected result.
+A similar script is provided for the germline analysis workflow.